oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 Behold, we now unveil a formidable forms meta-reducer that works tirelessly to synchronize the form state with the mighty NgRx store.
 The beloved logger meta-reducer we once cherished is no longer readily available.
 But it is still used internally, silently serving its purpose.
 To invoke its power, you need to pass a true value as the second parameter to the forms function.
 This is due to the fact that actions are queued and the order of their execution differs from the sequence of their dispatch.
 </p>
 <p align="justify">
 That's it, with all the settings in place, your form is now synchronized with the store.
-It's time to embark on an exciting journey and delve into the intricate realm of internal processes. now you can deep into exploration of internal processes.
+It's time to embark on an exciting journey and delve into the exploration of internal processes.
 </p>
 <p align="justify">
 By default, ngync will generate tracing actions every time user enters the data in the form.
 They have to be displayed in console of your browser.
 This behavior can be changed by passing on a special updateOn attribute to the directive.
 It can take one of three values: 'change', 'blur' or 'submit'.
 The tracing actions will be generated respectively every time user enters the data, when user leaves one of the form fields or when entire form is submitted or to be submitted.